< !--Google Tag Manager-- > General Information | Utah Valley University Academic Catalog

 Students have the right to:

-- Seek amendment to their education records if they believe they are inaccurate, misleading, or otherwise in violation of their privacy rights.
-This includes the right to a hearing if the request for amendment is denied
+2. Seek amendment of their education records if they believe they are inaccurate, misleading, or otherwise in violation of their privacy rights.
+This includes the right to a hearing if a request for amendment is denied.

-- Provide signed and dated written consent before disclosure of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosure without consent (i.e., School Officials)
+3. Provide signed and dated written consent before disclosure of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosure without consent (i.e., School Officials).

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA
+4. File a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.

 School officials are those members of the institution who act in the student’s educational interest within the limitations of their need to know.
 These may include faculty, administration, clerical and professional employees, and other persons who manage student education records and information including student employees or agents.
 It may also include contractors, volunteers, and others performing institutional functions.